alexjj/Old-alexjj.com/content/pages/setup.md

 * Thinkpad X201s
 * Dell XPS circa ~2008

+Never really liked laptops before then, always preferred a desktop.

 #### Computers

 First, and previous server was a HP Microservr NL40, with 4x2 TB drives running Ubuntu server, then later Arch Linux.
 Tried out FreeNAS but prefered linux.

+Prior to running my i5 2500K build, my desktop was an Athlon 64 X2 4400+.
+This was one of the first dual core CPUs from somewhere around 2005/2006.
+I upgraded as it really was CPU bound and even with a new graphics card I couldn't play Skyrim (which I'd just received for my birthday in 2011).
+Prior to the 4400+, I don't remember what CPU I had...I remember buying a huge aluminium Thermaltake case which was probably expensive and I hated it immediately.

+We had a couple of computers from companies like *Tiny* and *Time* back in ~1996.
+They were probably horrible and overpriced but no-one in my family knew anything about them.
+I vaguely remember the flyers and special deals that the salesman would try and win you over with.
+One of which we agreed to, but then later it mysteriously disappeared and no-one in the company remembered such a deal...so we had to buy a more expensive one.